KristienDauwe/meemoo_cv/README.md

 A little explanation about the process I followed:
 1. I use a json file (brondata.json) as the source of the data I want to share
 2. I create and populate an in memory database (SQLite3) based on brondata.json
-3. I query data from this in memory database, return it in a pandas DataFrame.
+3. I query data from this in memory database and return it in a pandas DataFrame.
 Eventually I store it again in json files (hobby.json, opleiding.json, werkervaring.json).
 These files will be generated along the way.
 4. I generate a html file (index.html)
 5. To handle the clicks on the html page in the browser I made a Typescript file which will be compiled into Javascript.
 6. Finally I setup a local http server to view my CV